Good practices for coding

 Imagine that you are tasked to remove the caching behavior, the caching behavior is found in multiple locations, you will be required to search everywhere to make the changes, this can make you miss spots where changes are required.

-To solve this we can start by applying extraction with the duplicated code, in this case the code that gets user data from the database.
+with the duplicated code, in this case the code that gets user data from the database.

 The new function should look like: